Nukem9/dlssg-to-fsr3/dependencies/FidelityFX-SDK/docs/getting-started/ffx-api.md

 <!-- @page page_ffx-api Introduction to FidelityFX API -->

-<h1>Introduction to the FidelityFX API</h1>
+<h1>Introduction to FidelityFX API</h1>

-The FidelityFX API is a simple API for FidelityFX techniques, created with a small ABI surface and forwards-compatibility.
-It is delivered in Dynamic Link Library form and consists of 5 functions, declared in [`ffx_api.h`](/ffx-api/include/ffx_api/ffx_api.h):
+The FidelityFX API is a simple API created for small ABI surface and forwards-compatibility.
+It is delivered in Dynamic Link Library form and consists of 5 functions, declared in [`ffx_api.h`](../../ffx-api/include/ffx_api/ffx_api.h):

 * `ffxCreateContext`
 * `ffxDestroyContext`